amdigital-co-uk/docs-playbook/docs/6.-Engineering/Peer-Reviewing/Performing-a-Peer-Review.md

+---
+title: Performing a Peer Review
+authors:
+  - Dave Arther
+  - Rhodri Hewitson
+reviewed:
+reviewer:
+next-review: 01-04-2022
+---

 The engineer performing the review must:

 * Copy and paste the template checklist (below) into their a new comment on the PR in GitHub
-* Start reviewing the changes with respect to the [Quality Standards](/Platform-Development-Playbook/Engineering/Quality-Standards)
+* Start reviewing the changes with respect to the [Quality Standards](/6.-Engineering/Quality-Standards)
 * When the reviewer is happy that a particular guideline has been met, the relevant item in the checklist is checked
 * If any guidelines are **not** met, the reviewer should add a comment (either a general comment, or next to the offending portion of code) to explain why